INSIDE: Everything you need to know about the Explora Museum Rome Italy.

 A bonus is that there’s a FREE children’s garden with a water play station, and sandpit outside the main building.

-Kids can play here while waiting for their session to begin.
+Children can play here while waiting for their session to begin.

-What’s on at Explora Rome
+More of What’s on at Explora Rome

 Here’s a quick overview of some of the exhibits you’ll find for all ages.